-When you purchase equipment for your saltwater aquarium, like water pumps and filters, they typically come with a gph (gallons per hour) rating.
+When you purchase equipment like water pumps and filters for your saltwater aquarium, they typically come with a gph (gallons per hour) rating.
 However, there are sure to be sources of resistance that reduce the rated flow.
 For example, the flow may be slowed by a power filter or canister filter, a filtering sponge, or head pressure from pumping water uphill.
 Testing the water flow after the equipment is installed gives you a more accurate picture of the actual flow rate.

 Proper water flow, tank water turnover time, and water movement in an aquarium are essential.
 Once you have determined the actual gph output you are getting from your equipment, use the flow rate and the water capacity of your aquarium to calculate how many times per hour your tank water is being turned over.
-A healthy tank water turnover rate to strive for is 6 to 10 times per hour.
-Many aquarists feel that more turnover is better, especially for a reef tank system.
+A healthy tank water turnover rate to strive for is six to 10 times per hour.
+Many aquarists feel that higher turnover is better, especially for a reef tank system.

-How to Determine GPH Water Flow Rate
+Determine GPH Water Flow Rate

-- Turn off the pump and attach a short length of clear plastic tubing to its outflow nozzle; the tubing should fit snugly over the nozzle.
+- Turn off the pump and attach a short length of clear plastic tubing to its outflow nozzle.
+The tubing should fit snugly over the nozzle.
 Insert the other end of the tubing into the one-gallon container.

 - Don't forget to disconnect the tubing and restart the pump so it is back into use for the aquarium.

-How to Determine Your Tank's Turnover Rate
+Calculate Your Tank's Turnover Rate

 - Measure the height, width, and depth of your aquarium in inches to determine the amount of water you have in your tank.
 Measure only the area where water touches the glass; do not measure the area where your substrate covers the bottom or the space at the top of the tank where there is no water.